Classic Black Finish

-3. There is an additional charge for painting the Superlight Harps™.
-Painting carbon fiber is a surprisingly tricky procedure requiring a number of coats and lots of sanding.
+There is an additional charge for painting the Superlight Harps™.
+Painting carbon fiber is a surprisingly tricky procedure requiring a number of coats and sanding.
 The beautiful, shiny finish looks so easy, but is really a challenge to achieve.
 The pricing for a painted finish is found on the details page of each model or on our complete Heartland Harps Price List.

 One addition we can do on any of the harps, black or painted, is that we can also add artwork in the form of stencils, done in your choice of color (most commonly in gold to match the hardware).

 The most complex sample: